Sight Doesn’t Necessarily Guarantee That You Can SEE

 The leaders of his church (the Pharisees) were outraged!
-They saw Jesus as an outsider who broke their law.
+They looked upon Jesus as an outsider who broke their law.
 Instead of rejoicing in a miracle, they were upset that someone like the blind man would give Jesus credit for what God had done.
 Why do you suppose they saw things so differently?

 “A second time they summoned the man who had been blind.
 “Give glory to God by telling the truth,” they said.
 “We know this man is a sinner.”
 He replied, “Whether he is a sinner or not, I don’t know.
 One thing I do know.
 I was blind but now I see!”
 (John 9:24-25 NIV) Here in John 9, Jesus heals a man who had been blind since birth.
 The common supposition around the temple would have been that he was born in sin, or that his parents committed some heinous sin that made them deserving of such a tragedy.